oscar-system/Oscar.jl/docs/src/ToricVarieties/CohomologyClasses.md

 ### Wedge product

-The wedge product of cohomology classes is implemented via `*`.
+The wedge product of cohomology classes is implemented via `*`, using internally the multiplication of the corresponding polynomial (equivalence classes) in the Cox ring.
-This makes sense, since cohomology classes on (simplicial and complete) toric varieties are elements of the cohomology ring, which then turns out to be (a certain) quotient of the Cox ring.
-Hence, internally, a cohomology class can be thought of as a polynomial in this ring and the wedge product corresponds to the product of two (equivalence classes of) polynomials.

-A cohomology class can be wedged `n`-times with itself via `^n`, where `n` can be an integer of of type `fmpz`.
+A cohomology class can be wedged `n`-times with itself via `^n`, where `n` can be an integer or of type `fmpz`.

 ## Properties